charansaim1819/Python_Patterns/README.md

 # Python_Patterns
-This package contains program of patterns for Alphabets,Numbers and Symbols
+This package contains  patterns for Alphabets,Numbers and Symbols